 Based on the customer billing data provided by the Utility, approximately 38 percent of total residential consumption is discretionary and subject to the effects of repression.
 Customers will typically reduce their discretionary consumption in response to a price increase, while non-discretionary consumption remains relatively unresponsive.
-Based on a recommended revenue increase of 50.4 percent for water, which excludes miscellaneous revenues, the residential consumption can be expected to decline by 697,000 gallons, resulting in anticipated average residential demand of 5,032 gallons per month.
-Staff recommends a 10.8 percent reduction in test year gallons for rate setting purposes and corresponding reductions of \$216 for purchased power, \$214 for chemicals, and \$20 for RAFs to reflect the anticipated repression.
+Based on an approved revenue increase of 50.4 percent for water, which excludes miscellaneous revenues, the residential consumption can be expected to decline by 697,000 gallons, resulting in anticipated average residential demand of 5,032 gallons per month.
+We find that a 10.8 percent reduction in test year gallons for rate setting purposes and corresponding reductions of \$216 for purchased power, \$214 for chemicals, and \$20 for RAFs to reflect the anticipated repression is appropriate.
 This results in a post repression revenue requirement of \$48,950.

-The recommended rate structure and monthly water rates are shown on Schedule No. 4.
-The Utility should file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date on the tariff sheet pursuant to Rule 25-30.475(1), F.A.C.
-In addition, the approved rates should not be implemented until staff has approved the proposed customer notice and the notice has been received by the customers.
-The Utility should provide proof of the date notice was given within 10 days of the date of the notice.
+The approved rate structure and monthly water rates are shown on Schedule No. 4.
+The Utility shall file revised tariff sheets and a proposed customer notice to reflect the Commissionapproved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date on the tariff sheet pursuant to Rule 25-30.475(1), F.A.C.
+In addition, the approved rates shall not be implemented until our staff has approved the proposed customer notice and the notice has been received by the customers.
+The Utility shall provide proof of the date notice was given within 10 days of the date of the notice.